-We also found that while both the social and physical sciences tended to have multiple core/periphery structures, there were differences in how the number of cores changed over time, with prevalence generally decreasing for social sciences and increasing for physical sciences.
+We also found that while both the social and physical sciences tended to have multiple core/periphery structures, there were differences in how the number of cores changed over time, with prevalence slightly decreasing for social sciences and increasing overall for physical sciences.
 However, both fields showed an increase in the concentration of concepts around a relatively small number of core/periphery structures.
-This shared pattern across domains may be driven by the growing rigidity of the core, a possibility supported by our finding that the largest core/periphery structure in each subfield has a more rigid core when compared to the other core/periphery structures.
-Specifically, our findings suggest that a rigid core---where core concepts have been established by a scientific community---may promote the growth of periphery concepts.
+Upon validating our over time results, we discovered inconsistencies in the number of cores for the social sciences across different thresholds (see S2.2).
+In contrast, we observed a high level of consistency over time for all other core/periphery parameters.

 After identifying distinct changes in conceptual structures over time, we focused our analyses on two principal indicators of the growth of scientific knowledge: innovation and consensus.
 First, we considered the consequences of changes in conceptual organization on innovation.
-We found that increases in the churn of core concepts (\(C_{it}\)), increases in relative core size (\(R_{it}\)), and decreases in the number of cores (\(S_{it}\)) were associated with discoveries that push the scientific frontier (as indicated by a measure of ``disruptiveness''; \citealp{funk2017}), which suggests that relatively more prominent and less rigid core/periphery structures may promote the growth of knowledge.
-Second we considered how conceptual organization relates to scientific consensus by conducting an analysis of articles that commented on prior work.
-Our results reveal that a decrease in the number of cores was associated with an increase in the frequency of consensus-related words.
-Overall, our results suggest that conceptual structures in science are highly dynamic, with the relative prominence of core/periphery organization associated with changes in innovation and consensus.
+We found that increases in the churn of core concepts (\(C_{it}\)) and increases in relative core size (\(R_{it}\)) were associated with discoveries that push the scientific frontier (as indicated by a measure of ``disruptiveness''; \citealp{funk2017}), which suggests that relatively more prominent and less rigid core/periphery structures may promote the growth of knowledge.
+The number of cores (\(S_{it}\)) was a less robust predictor of innovation.
+Specifically, for the social sciences, innovation was associated with an increase in the number of cores; whereas in the physical sciences, there was no evident association between the number of cores and innovation.